 Legacy planning is a financial strategy that allows a person to bequeath his or her assets to a loved one or next of kin after death.

 Planning how your assets should be distributed after you're gone is on many people's "to do" list, but it's something we often keep putting off.

 However, if you want to lessen the emotional and financial burden on your loved ones, you'll join us in starting your legacy planning now.
 Because it's important to do it when you're physically and mentally strong, in order to make the best decisions that impact those closest to you.

 You may want to create a legacy plan, for instance, to pay for a grandchild's college education.
 Or perhaps you have a favorite charity and want to ensure that a portion of your assets goes to it after you are gone.
-Such planning is vitally important, and often just as confusing.

 Legacy planning is not just for your heirs; it also can — and should — provide financial security for yourself.
 In other words, you should not let concern for your heirs override your own financial health.
 In order to best provide for your loved ones after you're gone, you should keep your finances in order while you are still here.

 Your loved ones should understand that your legacy burial planning does not imply a selfishness or a lack of trust.
 It's more about compassion.
 You are being compassionate by taking care of financial details yourself, and sparing your loved ones from having to make difficult decisions about your assets without your input.

 Of course, another goal of legacy planning is to protect your estate.
 Creditors, family members and former family members may all feel entitled to a share of your financial assets.
 Legacy planning ensures that the proper procedures are in place to protect your hard-earned property and wealth.

 Keep in mind that those receiving funds from your estate will likely be taxed on them.
 Legacy planning can help you ease the tax burden for them.